Stuycs-K/final-project-8-fangl-lia/WORKLOG.md

 Cleaned up the WhiteBall's movement abilities.
 Specifically, introduced a specific bound (a white box that shows itself if you try to go out of bounds), as well as a bug fix that prevented the ball from phasing through other balls.
 Finally, the simulation is now fully* playable (achieved MVP).

+### 06-02
+N/A

+### 06-03
+N/A

+### 06-04
+Implemented a few bug fixes when moving the WhiteBall, including being able to move it in a smaller box when breaking.
+Then, I started on including the white guidelines into the CueStick class.
+Currently, the case where it collides with another ball is complete.
+Debating whether or not to implement the case to detect wall collision.